GEPA: Reflective Prompt Evolution Can Outperform Reinforcement Learning: Conclusion

 \section{Conclusion}

-We introduced GEPA, a novel prompt optimizer for arbitrary LLM agents and workflows.
-GEPA leverages reflective prompt evolution and Pareto-based selection, showing superior sample efficiency compared to reinforcement learning (GRPO) alongside robust generalization, while outperforming leading prompt optimizers (MIPROv2).
+We introduced GEPA, a prompt optimizer for arbitrary LLM agents and workflows that leverages explicit reflection and Pareto-based selection, showing superior sample efficiency compared to reinforcement learning (GRPO), while outperforming leading prompt optimizers (MIPROv2).
 By explicitly incorporating natural language feedback and maintaining a diverse pool of Pareto-optimal candidates, GEPA rapidly adapts AI systems to new tasks.
-Our results across diverse benchmarks and multiple models suggest that language-based reflection can offer a scalable strategy for optimizing complex real-world AI workflows, especially in resource-constrained settings.
-GEPA also shows promise as an inference-time search strategy, showing ability to write code in very challenging domains.
-We view GEPA as a step towards more human-like, adaptive, and efficient AI system learning, and anticipate that its core principles will inspire further research into language-driven, reflection-based learning in AI.
+Our results across benchmarks and models suggest that language-based reflection can offer a scalable strategy for optimizing complex real-world AI workflows, especially in resource-constrained settings.
+GEPA also shows promise as an inference-time search strategy, showing the ability to write code in challenging domains.